sun-li/alphametic/README.md

-# A Cooler Alphametic Solver - Thoughts On "Dive Into Python 3"
+# Cooler Alphametic Solver - A Humble Comment for "Dive Into Python 3"

 "Dive Into Python 3" is a fantastic book.
 For instance, chapter 8 "Advanced Iterators" introduces a cool alphametic puzzle solver.
-Unfortunately, it has a crashing bug (Google searching result on 12th Jul.
+Unfortunately, it has a hidden crashing bug (Google searching result on 12th Jul.
 2012 implies that I'm the first one reporting this bug on Internet ;-).
-And, it can be even cooler with following improvements.
+Besides bug, it can be even cooler with following improvements.

 ## Fixing Bug